woefe/git-prompt.zsh/README.md

-# Informative Git Prompt for Zsh
+# Informative Git prompt for Zsh

 <img src="screenshot.png" width="400" />

-A lightweight and fast Git prompt for Zsh heavily inspired by Olivier Verdier's [zsh-git-prompt](https://github.com/olivierverdier/zsh-git-prompt) and very similar to the "Informative VCS" prompt of fish shell.
+A fast, pure-shell, single-file Git prompt for Zsh.
+It is heavily inspired by Olivier Verdier's [zsh-git-prompt](https://github.com/olivierverdier/zsh-git-prompt) and very similar to the "Informative VCS" prompt of fish shell.

 This prompt requires Git with `--porcelain=v2` support, which is available since version 2.11.0.
 You can check if your installation is compatible by executing `git status --branch --porcelain=v2` inside a Git repository.

 ## Installation
 Clone this repo or [download](https://raw.githubusercontent.com/woefe/zsh-git-prompt/master/git-prompt.zsh) the `git-prompt.zsh` file.